Christmas Eve Dinner in Bulgaria: Traditional Bulgarian Dishes [2024]

 salt

-Finely chop the onion and cook it in olive oil.
-Cut the carrots.
-Wash the rice and add it along with the water.
-Stir all this and when the rice softens slightly and absorbs the water, add the raisins, black pepper, tomato sauce, paprika, summer savory, and salt to taste.
-With the ready stuffing, start shaping sarmi by placing the mixture on the leaves and twisting them.
+Stir all this, and when the rice softens slightly and absorbs the water, add the raisins, black pepper, tomato sauce, paprika, summer savory, and salt to taste.

-If you prefer, you can replace the raisins with dried prunes.
-Or also, you can fill the dried red peppers with the same mixture (you will get Stuffed peppers – Pulneni chushki).
+You can also fill the dried red peppers with the same mixture (you will get Stuffed peppers – Pulneni chushki).

 Stuffed cabbage - traditional Bulgarian dish for Christmas Eve